 Future versions of this document and associated documents may provide the ability to validate telephone numbers and blocks of telephone numbers likely utilizing certificate details and practices defined in [RFC 8226].

+STI Certificate and Certificate Revocation List (CRL) Profile for SHAKEN

-STI Certificate Requirements
+SHAKEN Certificate Requirements

 This section defines the STI certificate profile that must be supported by SHAKEN-compliant STI-CAs and Service Providers.

 Note: the term "SHAKEN certificates" in this section refers to end entity certificates containing a TNAuthList extension as defined in section 6.3.5.1 of this document, plus any intermediate/root certificate in the certification path of a SHAKEN end entity certificate.